dd9jn/rfc4880bis/crypto-refresh.md

 The currently defined versions are 4 and 6.
 The remainder of the packet depends on the version.

-The versions differ in how they encrypt the session key with the password, and in what they encode.
+The versions differ in how they encrypt the session key with the passphrase, and in what they encode.
 The version of the SKESK packet must align with the version of the SEIPD packet (see {{encrypted-message-versions}}).

 ### Version 4 Symmetric-Key Encrypted Session Key Packet Format {#v4-skesk}